Approved For Play In AABC, Babe Ruth, Cal Ripken, Dixie Youth, Little League, & Pony

 Louisville Slugger Autism Speaks Solo -11 USA Baseball Bat: WTLUBSA9B11

 Enjoy reliable swings and hits while supporting a great cause when you pick up this Louisville Slugger Autism Speaks Solo -11 USA baseball bat.
-New this season for 2019, Wilson has teamed up with Autism Speaks to spread the message of inclusion and acceptance for individuals on the autism spectrum through this special edition bat.
+New this season, Wilson has teamed up with Autism Speaks to spread the message of inclusion and acceptance for individuals on the autism spectrum through this special edition bat.

 This Louisville Slugger Autism Speaks Solo -11 bat has the same great features as the regular Solo bat, but it's painted blue and carries the Love the Moment logo.
 The one-piece hyper alloy construction maximizes energy transfer when you make contact and helps send the ball over the fence.
 Its Speed Ballistic Composite end cap helps you swing fast for maximum contact with fastballs, and the LS Pro Comfort grip provides a blend of tack and cushion for comfort while swinging.
 Finally, when you pick up your own Autism Speaks Solo USA bat today with fast, free shipping, a portion of the proceeds are donated to Autism Speaks to help fund autism research.

 Louisville Slugger backs this bat with a 1-year manufacturer's warranty.

 Have a question about the Louisville Slugger Autism Speaks Solo -11 USA Baseball Bat: WTLUBSA9B11?
 Ask our team of experts and they will respond within 24 hours.